wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-to-azure.md

 4. In *Name*, enter a friendly name to identify the vault.

 5. In *Region*, select the geographic region for the vault.
-Available geographic regions include East Asia, West Europe, China North, China East, China North, Southeast Asia.
+Available geographic regions include China East, <!-- deleted by customization West Europe, China North, China East, China North, --> China North.
 6. Click *Create vault*.

 	![New Vault](./media/site-recovery-vmm-to-azure/ASRE2AVMM_HvVault.png)